Joint cracking: Causes

 There were several hypotheses to explain the cracking of joints.
 Synovial fluid cavitation has some evidence to support it.
 When a spinal manipulation is performed, the applied force separates the articular surfaces of a fully encapsulated synovial joint, which in turn creates a reduction in pressure within the joint cavity.
 In this low-pressure environment, some of the gases that are dissolved in the synovial fluid (which are naturally found in all bodily fluids) leave the solution, making a bubble, or cavity (tribonucleation), which rapidly collapses upon itself, resulting in a "clicking" sound.
 The contents of the resultant gas bubble are thought to be mainly carbon dioxide, oxygen and nitrogen.
 The effects of this process will remain for a period of time known as the "refractory period", during which the joint cannot be "re-cracked", which lasts about 20 minutes, while the gases are slowly reabsorbed into the synovial fluid.
 There is some evidence that ligament laxity may be associated with an increased tendency to cavitate.

-In 2015, research showed that bubbles remained in the fluid after cracking, suggesting that the cracking sound was produced when the bubble within the joint was formed, not when it collapsed.
-In 2018, a team in France created a mathematical simulation of what happens in a joint just before it cracks.
-The team concluded that the sound is caused by bubbles' collapse, and bubbles observed in the fluid are the result of a partial collapse.
-Due to the theoretical basis and lack of physical experimentation, the scientific community is still not fully convinced of this conclusion.
+In 2015, research indicated that bubbles remained in the fluid after a joint cracked, suggesting that the cracking sound was produced when the bubble within the joint formed, rather than when it collapsed.
+In 2018, a team in France developed a mathematical simulation to investigate what occurs in a joint just before it cracks.
+This team concluded that the sound is caused by the collapse of bubbles, while the bubbles observed in the fluid result from a partial collapse.
+Due to the theoretical nature of this conclusion and the absence of physical experimentation, the scientific community remains unconvinced.

 The snapping of tendons or scar tissue over a prominence (as in snapping hip syndrome) can also generate a loud snapping or popping sound.

 Relation to arthritis

 The common old wives' tale that cracking one's knuckles causes arthritis is without scientific evidence.
 A study published in 2011 examined the hand radiographs of 215 people (aged 50 to 89).
 It compared the joints of those who regularly cracked their knuckles to those who did not.
 The study concluded that knuckle-cracking did not cause hand osteoarthritis, no matter how many years or how often a person cracked their knuckles.
 This early study has been criticized for not taking into consideration the possibility of confounding factors, such as whether the ability to crack one's knuckles is associated with impaired hand functioning rather than being a cause of it.

-The medical doctor Donald Unger cracked the knuckles of his left hand every day for more than sixty years, but he did not crack the knuckles of his right hand.
-No arthritis or other ailments formed in either hand, and for this, he was awarded 2009's Ig Nobel Prize in Medicine.
+A 2004 paper published in Arthritis & Rheumatism by American doctor Donald Unger featured an experiment conducted on himself for more than fifty years where he cracked the knuckles of his left hand everyday for more than fifty years but not on his right hand.
+No arthritis or other ailments formed in either hand.
+He was awarded the 2009 Ig Nobel Prize in Medicine for this study.